 There are a number of routes which can be used to reach the Nile at Paraa at the heart of the Murchison Falls Conservation Area.
 At Paraa, the ferry is used to cross the Nile and runs at hourly intervals throughout the day.

 The southern entrance via Paraa leads out of Masindi town, which is a 4 hour drive (305km) from Kampala.
 Along the way to Masindi is the Ziwa Rhino Sanctuary, home to the only wild rhinos in Uganda.
 You can track them on foot with our 12 days Adventure Safari around Uganda.

 A longer but more scenic alternative runs for 135km from Masindi to the park’s Bugungu gate, The route includes a passage through Budongo Forest and a memorable descent of the rift valley escarpment with views across Lake Albert towards the mountains of the Congo.

 NORTHERN ENTRANCE GATES

-Murchison Falls National Park can also be entered via the Chobe, Wankwar, Mubako and Tangi gates north of the Nile.
-These are reached from the Kampala-Pakwach Road which crosses the Nile at Karuma Falls Bridge in the northeastern corner of the park, 260km from Kampala.
-These gates are convenient for visitors travelling to/from Gulu town and Kidepo Valley National Park.
+Murchison Falls National Park can also be accessed via the Chobe, Wankwar, Mubako and Tangi gates north of the Nile.
+Visitors can get here using Kampala – Pakwach road which crosses the Nile at Karuma Falls Bridge.
+The Karuma bridge is located in the northeastern corner of the park, 260km from Kampala.
+These gates are convenient for visitors traveling to and from Gulu town or Kidepo Valley National Park.